Eyevinn/media-event-filter/README.md

 ### play

-Playback has been requested
+Playback has been requested.

-Cannot trigger before loaded.
+Can not trigger before loaded.

+Can not trigger if video was not previously paused.

 ### playing

 Playback has started.

 Can not trigger before loaded.